mrutkows/openwhisk-knative-build/README.md

 ### Knative and Istio Install

-#### Kubernetes default namespace does not have "istio-injection: enabled" key-value
+#### PROBLEM: Kubernetes default namespace does not have "istio-injection: enabled" key-value

 If the `default` namespace does not have this value under the `metadata` section, you may have forgotton to issue the following command as part of the Knative setup: